-George Washington is a very important person in the history of United States of America.
-He lead the Continental Army during the American Revolution, and became the first president of the United States of America.
+George Washington is a very important person in the history of the United States of America.
+He lead the Continental Army during the American Revolution and became the first president of the United States of America.
 We have gathered a complete set of George Washington Facts For Kids that will help you in acquiring all the George Washington Information that you need.
 You are going to learn who he was, his full name, his date of birth, place of birth, where he lived, childhood, early life, later life, education, history, family, parents, kids, personal life, political life, interests, importance, accomplishments, presidency facts, death and many other interesting facts about George Washington.

 George Washington Facts For Kids